-The Board, commonly known as Denver Water, was established in 1918 by the people of the City and County of Denver, Colorado, as an independent, autonomous, non-political agency with duties and responsibilities specifically set forth in the charter.
+The Board of Water Commissioners, commonly known as Denver Water, was established in 1918 by the people of the City and County of Denver, Colorado (the "City"), as an independent, autonomous, non-political agency with duties and responsibilities specifically set forth in the charter.
 Since that time, the Board has supplied water to the citizens of Denver and contract distributors in the metropolitan area in accordance with charter directives.

-Denver Water has a five-member governing body, the members of which are appointed by the Mayor of the city for overlapping six-year term.
+Denver Water has a five-member governing body, the members of which are appointed by the Mayor of the City for overlapping fixed six-year terms.
 The Board is charged with ensuring a continuous supply of water to the citizens of Denver and Denver Water's suburban customers.
 Commissioners are not subject to term limits.

-In fiscal year 2017, Denver Water had an operating budget of \$246.7 million and a five-year, \$1.3 billion capital improvement program.
-It employed more than 1,100 people and served approximately 1.4 million people (1/4 of Colorado's residents) within its 335-square-mile service area.
+In fiscal year 2018, Denver Water had an operating budget of \$246.7 million and a five-year, \$1.3 billion capital improvement program.
+It employed more than 1,100 people and served approximately 1.4 million people (a quarter of Colorado's residents) within its 335-square mile service area.
 Denver Water pumped an average of 80.7 million gallons per day of drinking water through 3,100 miles of water mains.